 Whitney Oakley, Ed.D., Superintendent

-Dr. Whitney Oakley is the superintendent of Guilford County Schools (GCS), serving more than 68,000 PK-12 students and 10,000 employees at 126 schools.
-A Guilford County native, Oakley is a long-time educator and administrator who is passionate about helping all students thrive.
+Dr. Whitney Oakley is the fifth superintendent of Guilford County Schools (GCS), serving more than 68,000 PK-12 students and 10,000 employees at 126 schools.
+As the district’s first homegrown superintendent, Oakley is a long-time educator and school administrator with a proven track record of improving student learning outcomes.

-In 2019, Oakley was named chief academic officer of GCS, where she developed the district’s instructional framework and standardized high-quality curriculum across elementary, middle and high schools to ensure equitable access to on-grade level content; led job-embedded professional learning initiatives for teachers; and implemented instructional programming and professional learning programs focused on English learners and students with disabilities.
-She also spearheaded GCS’ 164-member task force in the development of an award-winning school re-entry plan following COVID-19 school closures.
+In her roles as deputy superintendent and chief academic officer, Oakley developed the district’s instructional framework and standardized high-quality curriculum across elementary, middle and high schools to ensure equitable access to on-grade level content; led job-embedded professional learning initiatives for teachers; and implemented instructional programming and professional learning programs focused on English learners and exceptional children.
+She also spearheaded a 164-member task force in developing an award-winning school re-entry plan following COVID-19 school closures.

-Throughout her career, Oakley has received several recognitions and awards for her extraordinary vision and leadership, including The Triad Business Journal 40 Leaders Under 40 Award, Wachovia Piedmont-Triad/Central Region’s Principal of the Year award in 2010 and the Lifetime Achievement Award for outstanding visual and performing arts programming in 2020.
-Most recently, she helped GCS secure the North Carolina School Public Relations Gold Award for the GCS Reopening Plan in 2021.
+Throughout her career, Oakley has received several recognitions and awards for her extraordinary vision and leadership, including The Triad Business Journal 40 Leaders Under 40 Award, Wachovia Piedmont-Triad/Central Region’s Principal of the Year award in 2010, the Lifetime Achievement Award for outstanding visual and performing arts programming in 2020 and The Triad Business Journal Women in Business Award in 2023.

 Oakley holds a Bachelor of Science in special education from East Carolina University, a Master of Education in elementary education from Greensboro College, a Specialist in Education and a Doctor of Education in educational leadership from the University of North Carolina at Greensboro (UNCG).
 She lives in Guilford County with her husband and two children, both currently enrolled in GCS.